 Analysing your strengths helps you to understand how and where your company excels, so consider what makes you function and flourish - keep doing it and experiment with ways that could potentially boost or add to these qualities.

-You need to be truthful when analysing your company’s weaknesses, no matter how hard it is to face the facts.
+You need to be truthful and quite self-aware when analysing your company’s weaknesses, no matter how hard it is to face the facts.
 The point of a SWOT analysis is to evaluate your projects, goals, objectives, or the whole company and make decisions based on actionable insights.